dotnet/docs-maui/docs/fundamentals/gestures/pointer.md

 <!-- markdownlint-enable MD025 -->

-In addition, the <xref:Microsoft.Maui.Controls.PointerEventArgs> object defines a `GetPosition` method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
-For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).
+In addition, the <xref:Microsoft.Maui.Controls.PointerEventArgs> object defines a <xref:Microsoft.Maui.Controls.PointerEventArgs.GetPosition%2A> method that returns a `Point?` object that represents the position of the pointer when the gesture was detected.
+For more information about the <xref:Microsoft.Maui.Controls.PointerEventArgs.GetPosition%2A> method, see [Get the gesture position](#get-the-gesture-position).

 ::: moniker-end